mgd1984/reactlllm/README.md

 - User prompt input field: Allows the user to type a message to the AI assistant.
 - System prompt input field: Allows the user to type a system prompt for the AI assistant.
 - Chat window: Displays the messages from the user and the AI assistant.

+## Local Inference Server Notes

+The local HTTP server created via LM Studio emulates the OpenAI API request and reponse formats which allows you to use the same code for both local and remote inference.

+Both streaming and non-streaming usages are supported.

+## What are the minimum hardware / software requirements?
+- Apple Silicon Mac (M1/M2/M3) with macOS 13.6 or newer
+- Windows / Linux PC with a processor that supports AVX2 (typically newer PCs)
+- 16GB+ of RAM is recommended.
+For PCs, 6GB+ of VRAM is recommended
+- NVIDIA/AMD GPUs supported

 ## Contributing